imperial-qore/pyJMT/README.md

     example_mm1()
 ```

-You can alternatively run it as
+You can alternatively run the above code as
 ```
-python3 getting-started.py
+python3 getting_started.py
 ```

 Additional sample models are available in [examples.py](https://raw.githubusercontent.com/imperial-qore/pyJMT/examples.py)